top of page

 • Your full name and contact details

-• Whakapapa connection to Kāti Māhaki ki Makaawhio
+• Your whakapapa connection to Kāti Māhaki ki Makaawhio

-• Purpose of collection (e.g. carving, wānanga, taonga for gifting)
+• The purpose of collection (for example carving, wānanga, or taonga for gifting)

 • Proposed collection site and estimated quantity